firas457/Fcnti-Locking-multi-threaded-client-server/README.md

 3.peek()

-stack.hpp -> stack implemention
+TOP or POP are only given when the stack is in non-empty state.

-imple.hpp -> implementing malloc and free
+imple.hpp ->contains  malloc and free implementaion and stack implementaion

-Test.cpp -> tests class, doctest.h functions is used for testing.